 What we're doing

 In alignment with the aims and objectives of Poutama Ara Rau we are promoting opportunities to learn more about the teaching and learning methods that our members are involved with.
-We will also be providing research grants for eligible staff and/or students to attend relevant conferences and an opportunity to be involved in an interactive retreat focused on producing a book proposal.
+We provide research grants for eligible staff and/or students to attend relevant conferences and develop research for publication.

-For all inquiries please contact our Poutama Ara Rau Coordinator and Research Assistant, Marcelle Wharerau at our email address: email@example.com.
+For all inquiries please contact our Poutama Ara Rau Coordinator and Research Assistant, Inano Walter at our email address: firstname.lastname@example.org.
 Alternatively, you can contact either of the Theme's Co-Directors, or the Steering Committee.